 In North Carolina, landlords have a right to:

-- Be provided with a 30 days' written notice by month-to-month tenants who are looking to leave.
+- Be provided with a 30 days' written notice by month-to-month tenants in North Carolina who are looking to leave.

 - Enter the premises to make important repairs.

-- Change the terms of the lease, so long as they consult the affected tenants.
+- Change the terms of the lease, so long as they consult the affected tenant.

-- Evict a tenant that seriously violates the terms of the lease agreement.
+- File an eviction if a tenant seriously violates the terms of the lease agreement.

 - Know when a tenant is looking to leave town for an extended period of time.